Do you know who God is?

 The Hebrews worshiped a patron deity, and through their account, we understand His name.
 However, they also attributed certain qualities to him, which are reflected in how they chose to worship their patron God.

-The Hebrews didn’t just view God as a supreme being to worship.
-He wasn’t among the many ‘gods’ they simply chose to give honor and reverence to.
+The Hebrews didn’t view God as one of the many gods that they simply chose to honor and reverence.
 It was more complex than that.
-In fact, they saw their Supreme being as a cosmic ruler—a political figurehead governing the entire universe.
+In fact, they saw their Supreme being as a cosmic ruler, a political figurehead governing the entire universe.

 God, to them, was—and is—the grand Creator and orchestrator of all things, an unmatched warrior who battles against other deities.
-This idea of a Supreme Being wasn’t unique to the Hebrews.
 This view was the driving factor behind the use of the words ‘El’ and ‘Elohim’, and why we now translate them as ‘God’.

 The Hebrew word that we translate to ‘God’ stems from Ancient North African and Near Eastern languages, cultures, and spirituality.